Escherbach/Seq-Roadmap/README.md

 - What does this imply for research, development and policy priorities?

 ## Towards a sample-to-answer system
+Perhaps the greatest contrast between sequencing and PCR tests today lies in the complexity of workflows.
+As previously mentioned, even workflows optimized for the ICU setting require a clinical microbiology laboratory to execute.
+Interviews with practitioners at the forefront of clinical MGS adoption reveal that training new personnel in MGS workflows takes months and results vary significantly based on operator skill.

+In contrast, PCR assays are straightforward.
+To obtain a clinical answer with the previously mentioned Cepheid GeneXpert, the user places the sample into a cartridge, inserts it into the device, and waits for approximately 45 minutes to obtain the result.
+This simplicity is currently unattainable in the sequencing world, where the standard procedure includes complex sample and library preparation workflows.

+Given the ease of use and efficacy of Cepheid's sample-to-answer qPCR platform, it is valuable to explore whether similar principles could be applied to sequencing technologies.
+Can we envision a device akin to Cepheid's, but centered around sequencing instead of qPCR?
+This would potentially offer streamlined, rapid sequencing workflows, which could dramatically accelerate the field.

+Cepheid's first and second generation instruments were incapable of processing raw samples directly.
+To establish a comprehensive sample-to-answer system, Cepheid tackled this limitation by incorporating sample preparation into the platform.
+This was accomplished by designing a fluidic cartridge capable of processing raw samples and concurrently integrating a qPCR reaction tube.
+Reagents can be preloaded, with no fluidic coupling to the instrument.
+The instrument interfaces with the cartridge via a reagent selection valve and plunger.
+The cost of goods for the cartridge, including reagents, [has been estimated at $10](https://msfaccess.org/sites/default/files/2019-12/2018%20COGS%20analysis%20of%20Xpert%20MTB_RIF%20Ultra%20cartridges.pdf) and marketed at prices typically exceeding $20.

+Is it possible to achieve a similar level of simplicity for sequencing?
+This may seem like a tall order, as typical workflows involve substantially more complexity than qPCR.

+However, it is important to note that current platforms have been designed to be versatile and serve a number of applications using the same reagent kits and flowcells.

+We can  simplify the library preparation process if we (a) choose sequencing platforms compatible with fast and simple sample and library preparation (b) sacrifice this versatility.

+For example, as discussed above, for Helicos direct RNA sequencing where naturally pre-existing polyA tails are present, no additional sample preparation is required.
+This is because the Helicos/SeqLL flow cells are coated with poly(dT) oligonucleotides to capture these polyA-tailed templates.

 Our main focus here is:
 - **RNA detection.** RNA sequencing holds a greater promise for a near-universal diagnostic, as it should be capable of both RNA viruses and the transcripts of DNA viruses and bacteria[^3].
 - **Viral RNA.** Studies suggest that bacterial transcripts in respiratory samples are two orders of magnitude higher than viral fractions.
 We therefore assume that a device that is sensitive for low-abundance viruses should be even more sensitive for bacterial pathogens.
 This assumption likely holds for the majority but not for all bacterial species.
 - **Respiratory samples.** Previous analysis points to respiratory pathogens as the greatest source of future pandemic risk.

-The process for many of Cepheid's diagnostic tests is notably straightforward.
-The user places the sample into a cartridge, inserts it into the device, and waits for approximately 45 minutes to obtain the result.
-This simplicity is currently unattainable in the sequencing world, where the standard procedure includes complex sample and library preparation workflows.

-Given the ease of use and efficacy of Cepheid's sample-to-answer quantitative PCR (qPCR) platform, it is valuable to explore whether similar principles could be applied to sequencing technologies.
-Can we envision a device akin to Cepheid's, but centered around sequencing instead of qPCR?
-This would potentially offer streamlined, rapid sequencing workflows, a significant advancement in this field.

-Cepheid's first and second generation instruments were incapable of processing raw samples directly.
-To establish a comprehensive sample-to-answer system, Cepheid tackled this limitation by incorporating sample preparation into the platform.

-This was accomplished by designing a fluidic cartridge capable of processing raw samples and concurrently integrating their qPCR reaction tube.
-Reagents can be preloaded, with no fluidic coupling to the instrument.
-The instrument interfaces with the cartridge via a reagent selection valve and plunger.

-The cost of goods for the cartridge, including reagents, has been estimated at $10 and marketed at prices typically exceeding $20.

 There are many automated and integrated workflows